MattLugar/wuforecast/README.md

-# Module: Weather Forecast
+# Module: Weather Underground Forecast
-The `weatherforecast` module is one of the default modules of the MagicMirror.
+This is a module for MagicMirror

-This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.
+This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the chance of precepitation, the minimum temperature and the maximum temperature.
+This is a modified version of the default `weatherforecast` module for MagicMirror.

 ## Using the module